2019 Federal Select Agent Program Inspection Report Processing Annual Summary

 - FSAP issued 193 final inspection reports in 2019 – with 97 percent overall (188/193) issued within the target timeframe of 30 business days.
 The average was 21 days.

-- Among reports issued by CDC’s Division of Select Agent and Toxins (DSAT), 98 percent met this goal, and among reports issued by APHIS’s Agriculture Select Agent Services (AgSAS), 95 percent met this goal.
+- Among reports issued by CDC’s Division of Select Agent and Toxins (DSAT), 98 percent met this goal, and among reports issued by Division of Agricultural Select Agents and Toxins (DASAT), 95 percent met this goal.